Randude14/FundamentalsPokerGame/README.md

 4. All header files go in the "include" directory and the source (definition) files go in the "src" directory.
 The build directory is for compiling and running the projects.

-5. To compile the program just run the file:
+5. To compile the program:
-	./compile.bash

-	This will remove everything in the build directory, copy over the necessary files, create the Makefile, and invoke that Makefile to compile the program.
+	make clean
+	make

+6. To run the player:
+	./poker_client

+7. To run the dealer:
+	./poker_dealer